tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The description for the DRG code used on the claim.
 {% enddocs %}

-{% docs dual_status_code %}
-Indicates whether the patient is dually eligible for Medicare and Medicaid.
-{% enddocs %}

-{% docs duplicate_row_number %}
-A number assigned to duplicate rows for identification purposes.
-{% enddocs %}

-{% docs ed_flag %}
-Indicates whether the encounter involved an emergency department visit (1 for yes, 0 for no).
-{% enddocs %}

-{% docs eligibility_id %}
-Unique identifier for each eligibility row in the table.
-{% enddocs %}

-{% docs encounter_claim_number %}
-A unique identifier for the encounter or claim.
-{% enddocs %}

-{% docs encounter_claim_number_desc %}
-A description or additional information about the encounter claim number.
-{% enddocs %}

 {% docs encounter_end_date %}
 Date when the encounter ended.
 {% enddocs %}

-{% docs encounter_group %}
-Categorization of the encounter into groups based on predefined criteria.
-{% enddocs %}

 {% docs encounter_id %}
 Unique identifier for each encounter in the dataset.
-{% enddocs %}

-{% docs encounter_source_type %}
-Indicates whether the encounter is from a claims or clinical data source
 {% enddocs %}

 {% docs encounter_start_date %}